ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 The `MigrationBundle` generates placeholders for layouts in the form of frames with a data dump.

 For blocks that could not be mapped to existing Page blocks, it will also generate PHP file templates that you need to fill with your own business logic.

+TODO: Link or section on migration to PageBuilder seems to be missing?